-Looking back, I can see that my Father was allowing this battle, not only to reveal an issue in my life that needed mending—but also, to set me up for a truth encounter with His Word.
+Looking back, I can see that my Father was allowing this battle, to reveal an issue in my life that needed mending—and also, to set me up for a truth-encounter with His Word.

 Around five weeks later, I heard a teacher say:

 “In the natural, revolution is throwing off the old law.
 And embracing a new kingdom, a new law.
 That’s what we have to do as believers to walk in freedom.”
 (Gary Keesee)

 “A new law”.

 And there it was.

 That short phrase was like a beam of light, penetrating into a dark place.

 At that moment, I realized that the Lord wanted to speak to me about the nature of His Kingdom.

 And this single word, “revolution”, started me on my own revolution journey in the months ahead.